Jan. 27 - 29, 2026 | Atlanta, Georgia USA

 Registration Fee: FREE (included with trade show admission)

-The American Feed Industry Association's production compliance committee is hosting the annual Feed Production Education program again in 2024.
+The American Feed Industry Association's production compliance committee is hosting the annual Feed Production Education program again in 2026.
 As regulatory requirements for the feed industry continue to evolve, this training session will update participants on any recent changes from several federal agencies including DOL, DOT, EPA, FDA and OSHA.
-In addition, the Feed Mill of the Year winner for the commercial feed category will be announced.

 Poultry Market Intelligence Forum